ministryofjustice/staff-infrastructure-monitoring/README.md

-# PTTP Infrastructure Monitoring and Alerting Platform
+# Infrastructure Monitoring and Alerting Platform

 ## Table of contents